 In 2015, Jenas was one of 10 celebrities to participate in Channel 4’s historical reality show Time Crashers where celebrities were set tasks in various historical periods.

 Other celebrities to participate in the programme were Louise Minchin, Keith Allen and US actress Kirstie Alley.

-Aside from his television work, Jenas has set up a company with an old school friend called Aquinas Education which is a recruitment agency specialising in security cleared jobs and teaching jobs.
+Aside from his television work, Jenas has set up a company with an old school friend called Aquinas Education which is a recruitment agency specialising in security cleared teaching placements.

 Jermaine Jenas was a guest on Sky Sports programme The Fantasy Football Club in August 2013 where he picked the eleven best players he had ever played with in their #One2Eleven section of the show.

 GK – Shay Given – a leader who was very vocal before games and a top shot-stopper.